 This one was sent out of the blue with no previous introduction when I accepted a connection (friend) request.

-‘Good Morning in (name of country) now Dr Lori Beth, thank you accepting my invitation.
-Personally I Love Fingered my arse, then Fornicate my Arse Deep & Hard!
+‘Good Morning in (name of country) now Dr Lori Beth, thank you for accepting my invitation.
+Personally, I Love Fingered my arse, then Fornicate my Arse Deep & Hard!
 I plan to marry a Transsexual!’

 What’s wrong with that approach?
 To start, I have not consented to hear about his desires at all, let alone in detail.
 He is not my client.
 He is not a friend.
 He is not even an acquaintance.
 Even on a dating app, this would be considered a lack of consent.
 He assumes that by being on any social media platform, being a sex & intimacy coach, writing about sex & relationships, I am consenting to hear about the details of anyone’s sex life.
 It also illustrates an entire lack of boundaries.
 He is either unable or unwilling to consider what it is appropriate to say to someone on a social media platform devoted to business and work relationships.
 Honestly, this would be inappropriate on any social media platforms and dating apps, but it is even more inappropriate on LinkedIn.